-The term "marine protected area" encompasses a variety of conservation and management methods in the United States.
+The term "marine protected area" encompasses a variety of conservation and management methods.
 In practice, MPAs are defined areas where natural and/or cultural resources are given greater protection than the surrounding waters.
 In the U.S., MPAs span a range of habitats including the open ocean, coastal areas, inter-tidal zones, estuaries, and the Great Lakes.
 They also vary widely in purpose, legal authorities, agencies, management approaches, level of protection, and restrictions on human uses.
+Some areas that are not MPAs can make important contributions to conservation outcomes, particularly when managed in coordination with a broader MPA network.